 The current structure of the Board does not comply with ASX Recommendation 2.4 as the majority of the Directors are not independent.
-The Board is currently comprised of four Directors, only one of whom is determined by the Board to be independent.
+The Board is currently comprised of four Directors and only two Directors have been determined by the Board to be independent.
 The Board includes one executive Director, Mr Andre Labuschagne, who is also the Chairman.